Ready to buy fresh crabs?

 In early spring (April–May), most available crabs will be mediums and smalls — they haven't fully grown yet after the winter.
 By July, the market fills with larges and jumbos.
 Fall crabs (September–October) are often the fattest and heaviest of the year regardless of size grade, as crabs fatten up before migrating to deeper water.

 CrabStock sellers update their available sizes and prices daily — check the listing to see exactly what's available before you drive.
+For a deeper breakdown of seller selection and what to ask before you buy, see the complete guide to where to buy live blue crabs near you.

 See Live Prices by Size Near You